kaiorosa1/100-days-of-code/log-r6.md

 # 100 Days Of Code - Log (Round 6)

+### Day 40: July 19, 2020

+**Today's Progress**: I worked on section 7, I watched the first lecture on Functional Parsers and I started the homework exercises.

+**Thoughts**: I had a nice Sunday so that what matters the most.
+I want to start coding for two hours for the next week and see how that goes.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/functional-programming-repo/commit/bce3bf209409f29a8d211a1b053b71d8b86a8375)

+---

 ### Day 39: July 18, 2020

 **Today's Progress**: I worked on section 6, I solved the lab problems 8-12.
 I'm finally done with week 4.